klin059/Auckland_traffic_analysis/README.md

 We measure the volume change in percentage as ![](images/eq1.gif).

-The calculated statistics and the boxplot are as follows:
+The statistics for percentage volume change and the boxplot are as follows:
 - count    82.000000
 - mean      0.038190
 - std       0.244060